UCSF-DataSci/datasci223-assignment1-bobachubs/README.md

 - Topics you would like to see included
 - A musical recommendation and a link to something about it (song, album, artist)

+### About Me
+- Name: Sarah
+- Navigating common python packages for data analysis and hammering in command line arguments
+- ^
+- Maye

 ### Part 2: Complete the email_hasher.py Script
 The email_hasher.py script should:
 1. Accept an email address as a command line argument